Prelf1992/mlops-template-repository/README.md

 * Commit 241: Chore: Improve styling of dependencies for better maintainability. at 2025-07-09 16:10:58
 * Commit 242: Fix: Improve styling of algorithm for faster execution. at 2025-07-09 10:10:34
 * Commit 243: Perf: Refactor code in module for faster execution. at 2025-07-10 11:12:10
+* Commit 244: Refactor: Update documentation for algorithm for better maintainability. at 2025-07-17 09:29:00